usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

   - /learn/tutorials/profile/
 ---

 This tutorial covers creating and modifying a subset of controls from a catalog in OSCAL by using the OSCAL profile model.
-Such subset is often refer to as basic baseline.
+Such a subset of controls is often referred to as a "control baseline".

 Before reading this tutorial you should:
 - Have some familiarity with the [XML](https://www.w3.org/standards/xml/core), [JSON](https://www.json.org/), or [YAML](https://yaml.org/spec/) formats.